Learning from Tim's Health Problems

 - Everyone should know CPR.
 Tim owes his life to Scoutmaster John Fenimore and Assistant Scoutmaster Dr. Jeff Innes.
 They knew how to administer CPR and responded immediately and heroically to a critical situation.
 Would you know what to do if someone's heart stopped beating?

 - In the midst of this crisis, my family had the opportunity to revel in the rich diversity that is on display every day in our country.
-From the quick-thinking scoutmasters to the head of the paramedic squad -- from Tim's attending physician to his cardiologist and neurologist -- people of many different races, ages and nationalities all contributed their talents to a common goal.
+From the quick-thinking scoutmasters to the head of the paramedic squad -- from Tim's attending physician to his cardiologist and neurologist -- people of many different races, ages, nationalities and faiths all contributed their talents to a common goal.
+We were united in our shared faith in the power of healing.
 Our family is eternally grateful to these professionals from so many diverse backgrounds who worked together to save Tim's life.

 - The lasting lesson I will take away from this experience is one I hope you will consider, and that is the importance of leading a balanced life.
 For many of us, time is our stock in trade, and often we feel pressured to work unreasonably long hours.
 Too frequently, we don't spend enough time maintaining healthy personal relationships.
 But every now and then, life has a way of reminding us of what is important.
 Don't wait for a crisis to be reminded of the importance of balance in your life.

 Today?
-Tim lives in California, where he and his wife, Mag, are busy caring for our first grandchild, Kirana.
+Tim lives in Wisconsin, where he and his wife, Mag, are busy caring for our grandchildren, Kirana, Asha and Jivan.